btd1337/clarityui-select2-theme/README.md

 # clarityui-select2-theme
-This repository contains a css file theme for ng-select based on ClarityUI
+This repository contains a css file theme for https://github.com/ng-select/ng-select based on ClarityUI